SamuXarick/LuDiAI-AfterFix/readme.txt

 Water route load orders mode:
     Determines how ships set up their orders.
-If the AI started as Random AI, the choice will be randomized on startup.

     - Load something before departing:
     A conditional order is placed between their go-to orders that Jump to